Get funding for a research placement at a UK or Irish university

 The International Student Research Bursary provides up to £2,750 for a penultimate-year student to travel to an accredited university, in the UK or Ireland, to carry out a 6–10 week research placement.

-The awards give the experience of research to students who have demonstrated outstanding research potential, encourages them to consider a further career in scientific research, and facilitate international collaboration and cooperation.
+The awards give the experience of research to students who have demonstrated outstanding research potential, encourage them to consider a further career in scientific research, and facilitate international collaboration and cooperation.

 It is also an opportunity for the host institution to raise its profile internationally and attract new talent.